Kibana 7.8.x and older

 To enable this feature in ReadonlyREST, you need to:

-by adding the linereadonlyrest_kbn.jwt_query_param: "jwt"
+by adding the line readonlyrest_kbn.jwt_query_param: "jwt"

 as a string, in our case "jwt".